wofr06/lesspipe/README.md

     - Colored listing of tar file contents
  6. Calling less from standard input
  7. Displaying files with special characters in the file name
+ 8. Tab completion for zsh and bash
- 8. (Old) documentation about lesspipe
+ 9. (Old) documentation about lesspipe
- 9. External links
+ 10. External links
     -   URLs to some utilities
     -  References
- 10. Contributors
+ 11. Contributors

 ## 0. Motivation